Sam Russell (footballer, born 1982): Return to Forest Green Rovers

 On 1 July 2016, it was announced that Russell had returned to former club Forest Green Rovers on a two-year deal.
 He made his 150th league appearance for the club in a 4–1 away win over Maidstone United on 27 August 2016.
 Between 17 September 2016 and 29 October 2016, he kept a run of seven National League clean sheets, until Oliver Hawkins header in a 1–1 draw with Dagenham & Redbridge saw him concede and narrowly miss out on the league record of eight consecutive clean sheets set by Alan Julian for Stevenage.

-Russell appeared in every single of minute of Forest Green's 2016-17 campaign, as he helped the club secure promotion to the Football League for the first time in their history with a 3-1 National League play-off final win against Tranmere Rovers at Wembley Stadium.
+Russell appeared in every single of minute of Forest Green's 2016–17 campaign, as he helped the club secure promotion to the Football League for the first time in their history with a 3-1 National League play-off final win against Tranmere Rovers at Wembley Stadium.
 He was rewarded with a new one-year contract in June 2017 for Forest Green's first season in League Two.

 He was released by Forest Green at the end of the 2017–18 season.

 Coaching career

 Grimsby Town

 On 9 July 2018 he joined Grimsby Town as the club's new player / goalkeeper coach.

 Russell retired from playing at the end of the 2020–21 season but remained Paul Hurst's first team goalkeeping coach.
 On 25 June 2022, Russell announced via his Twitter account that he was leaving Grimsby.

+Russell returned to former club Forest Green Rovers as an academy goalkeeping coach in November 2022.